Course - Digital twin for sustainable manufacturing - VB8005

 - Use of digital twin for implementation of sustainable manufacturing principles

-- Digital communication - Internet of Things
+- Introduction to Digital communication and Internet of Things and its relation to digital twins

 - Tutorials on Learning Factory Cyber-Physical System

-After completing the course, the student is supposed to
+After completing the course, the student is supposed to:

-- Advanced knowledge of analytical tools in the context of sustainable manufacturing.
+- Advanced knowledge of analytical tools in the context of sustainable manufacturing

 - Knowledge of the implementation processes for Digital twin system